anton-a-tkachev/Complex-Numbers-for-Free-Pascal/README.md

 # Complex Numbers for Free Pascal
 This implementation of complex numbers for Free Pascal allows you to easily evaluate complicated expressions working with complex numbers in a fashion similar to that of Matlab.
-The user is provided with all power of complex calculations in a simple and intuitive way.
-One does not need to learn what each particular method does and how to use it as all arithmetic operators ('+', '-', '*', '/') are overloaded and work exactly as you expect them to.
+The user is provided with powerful methods to perform complex calculations in a simple and intuitive way.
+One does not need to learn much about the implementation.

 *This works best with [Lazarus IDE](https://www.lazarus-ide.org/)*

 ## Usage
 To use this module with your Pascal project you need to follow these steps

-1. Copy unit '*Cplx.pas*' and '*Cplxsup.pas*' into your Pascal project root directory
+1. Copy units '*Cplx.pas*' and '*Cplxsup.pas*' into your Pascal project root directory
-2. Call Project Manager (if any) in your IDE and attach units '*Cplx.pas*' and '*Cplxsup.pas*' to your project
+2. Call Project Manager (if any in your IDE) and attach units '*Cplx.pas*' and '*Cplxsup.pas*' to your Pascal project
-3. List units '*Cplx*' and '*Cplxsup*' under your main '*USES*' preprocessor directive
+3. List the units '*Cplx*' and '*Cplxsup*' under the main '*USES*'
-4. Enjoy coding with complex calculations!
+4. Enjoy coding with complex numbers!

 Your *USES* directive then may look as follows